haygcao/yourcallyourruletranslation/README.md

 YourCallYourRule is designed to be extensible through custom plugins.
 You can leverage these plugins to:

 * **Subscribe to Online Databases:** Develop plugins to fetch and import blocking rules from public or private online databases.
 * **Web Scraping:** Create plugins to scrape phone numbers from websites and automatically add them to your blocking lists (requires JavaScript knowledge).
+Template: https://github.com/haygcao/yourcallyourruletranslation/tree/main/plugintest

 ## Contributing